The nm-connection-editor command on Linux

-The nmtui usages a curses-based application.
+The nmtui uses a curses-based application.
 It works on the terminal and desktop.
 It supports all necessary features of the NetworkManager.
-To learn more about the nmtui command, you can check this tutorial.

 Differences between nmtui and nm-connection-editor